ronf/asyncssh/docs/index.rst

 The following example demonstrates reading environment variables set by the client.
 It will show all of the variables set by the client, or return an error if none are set.
-Note that SSH clients may not restrict which environment variables (if any) are sent by default, so you may need to set options in the client to get it to do so.
+Note that SSH clients may restrict which environment variables (if any) are sent by default, so you may need to set options in the client to get it to do so.

    .. include:: ../examples/show_environment.py
       :literal: